CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 Furthermore, basic sanity checks should be performed (e.g. iterative attacks perform better than single-step attacks and use sufficient iterations to converge, considering computational time and respective results after convergence).

-## SR-06
+## SR-06 Implementation of Countermeasures

-Implementation of Countermeasures Criterion Countermeasures to protect the AI model(s) within the scope of the AI service and its learning pipeline against threats are implemented by the AI service provider based on the susceptibility to attacks investigated in SR-04 and SR-05 as well as in line with PC-01, following the principles of Handling Vulnerabilities and Malfunctions and Errors (C5-OPS18 and C5-OPS-20).
+Countermeasures to protect the AI model(s) within the scope of the AI service and its learning pipeline against threats are implemented by the AI service provider based on the susceptibility to attacks investigated in SR-04 and SR-05 as well as in line with PC-01, following the principles of Handling Vulnerabilities and Malfunctions and Errors (C5-OPS18 and C5-OPS-20).
 The countermeasures are tested adequately for effectiveness regarding identified threat models as specified in SR-02 and SR-03.

 This includes prioritization and implementation of adequate proactive and reactive measures for both learning pipeline and model robustness depending on their feasibility and criticality.